Lenyn Sosa Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The Rays pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays' 2.79 team ERA ranks first across all MLB pitching staffs.
+- The Rays' 2.74 team ERA is No. 1 among all MLB pitching staffs.

-- The Rays allow the fewest home runs in baseball (12 total, 0.6 per game).
+- Rays pitchers combine to surrender the fewest home runs in baseball (14 total, 0.6 per game).

-- Eflin (2-0) takes the mound for the Rays to make his third start of the season.
+- The Rays are sending McClanahan (4-0) to the mound for his sixth start of the season.
+He is 4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched.

-- In his most recent appearance -- in relief on Monday -- the righty tossed 2/3 innings against the Cincinnati Reds while surrendering hits.
+- The lefty's last time out was on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.